JustinDPerkins/vision-fun/container-security/README.md

 FinSecure needs a test Kubernetes cluster to host its applications.
 You have two options:

-- **Option A**: Use the provided CloudFormation template (cluster-template.yaml) to deploy an EKS cluster in your AWS account.
+- **Option A**: Use the provided CloudFormation template (cloudformation.yaml) to deploy an EKS cluster in your AWS account.
 Deploy the template, retrieve the kubeconfig, and verify access.
-- **Option B**: Access a pre-built cluster using credentials provided separately (check kubeconfig.yaml or contact the challenge admin).
+- **Option B**: Build your own cluster however you want with EKSCTL and CLI.

 **Objective**:
 - Gain access to the cluster